Learn something new every day

 Glove liners are thin, supple gloves that are worn inside regular gloves.
 They can be designed to provide an extra layer of protection against injury, to absorb perspiration, and to increase the warmth of the gloves.
-Some glove liners provide extra padding to cushion the hand and protect it from bruising.
+Some provide extra padding to cushion the hand and protect it from bruising.
 Fireplace gloves and oven gloves protect hands from heat.
-One patented glove liner claims to protect the wearer from cuts as well.

 Anyone who has worn rubber gloves for protection while doing household chores knows how sweaty and uncomfortable the wearer’s hands can become in a very short time.
 Heavier rubber gloves for outdoor work cause the same problem.
 Glove liners are the best solution.
 Thin cotton linings which can be frequently laundered are a good choice.